-Google “What is data democratization” and you’ll see the top results talking about “access to data” as the key to democratization of data (unless you found this article, which is awesome).
+Google “What is data democratization” and you’ll see the top results talking about “access to data” as the key to the democratization of data (unless you found this article, which is awesome).

 However, just giving data access—whether as raw data in a data warehouse or as beautiful visualizations inside a product analytics tool or a business intelligence tool—is certainly not data democratization.